 Three things you should know to serve a sipping rum properly

-If you didn’t know, the speed with which you serve a rum influences its taste and thus, the tasting experience.
-These are three things you need to know to serve it properly.
+If you didn’t know, the speed with which you serve a sipping rum influences its taste and thus, the tasting experience.

 Aged rum is complex and it is recommended to serve it slowly.
 It can also be mixed in cocktails, but these should be cocktails that do not influence the aging years of the rum.
 For example the Canchanchara cocktail.

 Fresh lime juice

 It is important to know that to produce a 7-year-old rum, it takes at least 14 years, as is the case with the Havana Club 7 Años.
 There are aged rums to taste in cocktails, but the best way to taste one of this age is dry, on ice or with a twist.

 More fullness in color equals a more intense flavor, so it’s best to serve it with just ice.

 You should take the time to enjoy the aromas evaporated by rum, such as the intense and complex notes of cocoa, vanilla, cedar, soft tobacco and tropical fruits.